it-tem-papa/neuefische-aws-capstone-project-wordpress/README.md

 - Configure WordPress caching and optimization
 - Set up monitoring and alerting

+## 🚧 Deployment Challenges

+While the automated deployment system works, the following areas were especially challenging:

+- **WordPress Database Import**: Ensuring SQL imports run successfully in remote EC2 targets via SSH was difficult to debug.
+- **Dynamic URL Replacement**: WordPress stores the site URL in multiple tables; updating all instances cleanly was critical to avoid broken links.
+- **SSH Connectivity via Bastion Host**: Securely copying files and executing scripts required careful coordination of environment variables and network settings.
+- **State Management**: There is currently no retry or rollback if the deployment fails midway.

+## 💡 Future Improvements

+- Switch from EC2-based file deployment to Amazon S3 for static WordPress content
+- Use Amazon CloudFront as a CDN for performance and caching
+- Add SQL schema validation before import to prevent data corruption
+- Support rollback strategy if WordPress import fails
+- Move sensitive configs (e.g., .env) to AWS SSM or Secrets Manager
+- Improve GitHub Actions logging and error feedback
+- Add post-deployment health checks for WordPress
+- Consider decoupling WordPress backend from frontend (headless WordPress)
 ---

 **Note**: This is part of the Neuefische AWS Capstone Project demonstrating Infrastructure as Code, CI/CD, and cloud-native WordPress deployment.